chaotic-distractor/optical_contacting/README.md

 # How is optical contacting achieved in the labratory?
 First, the surfaces must obviously be polished.
 Surface roughness is given as λ/X RMS, which is the root mean square of a surfaces micrscopic peaks and valleys.
 The higher the X, the smoother the surface.
 The various papers had different measures as to what a good X value is.
 [3] and [4] used 8.
 [1] was requested to get over 20, and they managed to achieve 40.

-The general idea is to
+The process of pushing two surfaces together to connect them through molecular bonds is known as "ansprengen."
+[2][4] The general idea for the procedure is:

-1)
+1) Polish the surfaces

-"All of the contacting was performed in a relatively dusty laboratory.
-A number of successful contacts were achieved where up to two or three visible pieces of dust could be seen.
-These were clearly visible due to refraction patterns between the optic and bench.
-On a number of optics, the final step of dropping isopropyl between the surfaces was repeated until a successful contact was achieved."
+2) Clean the surfaces

+3) Place the surfaces together

+4) (Optional) Apply heat, pressure, etc.

+5) Achieve a bond between the surfaces

+The smoothness and cleanliness will both be tested during the procedure.
+In one case, isopropyl was repeatedly dropped between the surfaces until contact was achieved.
 [1]

 # Methods to improve contact
-Heating or annealing the surfaces can improve contact strength.
+Heating or annealing the surfaces have been shown to improve contact strength.
+However, further research needs to be done to explore how to optimize.
+[4]
-(Add more from [4])

 # Sources:
 [1] https://ntrs.nasa.gov/api/citations/19850002511/downloads/19850002511.pdf